We absolutely must fix the federal budget, in a way that will not harm the economy. Here is how to do it:

 4) Increase spending on infrastructure by $100 billion per year.

-5) If (and only if) the Citizens Dividend is implemented and high enough, we will be able to scale back or eliminate most welfare programs for the poor.
+5) If (and only if) the Citizens Dividend (and/or any other form of UBI) is implemented and high enough, we will be able to scale back or eliminate most welfare programs for the poor.

 7) Eliminate federal subsidies for Big Oil, Big Agro, Big Pharma, and Big Anything for that matter.

 While monetary policy (money supply and interest rates) is typically considered separate from fiscal policy (taxes and spending), there are situations where the two do in fact intersect: